-Y If no PQ Controllers are used, the PQ mixers are still available for use as stereo Matrix mixers at the console.
+🏋 If no PQ Controllers are used, the PQ mixers are still available for use as stereo Matrix mixers at the console.

 PQ input levels and PQ input pan are controlled from the Assignable Output Encoders.
 The master output of each PQ mixer is controlled from the Assignable Output Faders.
+Adjacent PQ inputs can be linked or unlinked.